How Other Countries Handle Doctor And Hospital Negligence

 In many countries, negligence is commonly treated as a criminal act — especially if it leads to the serious injury or death of a patient.
 In Russia, for example, a malpractice case hit the headlines when a hematologist received a two-year prison sentence for medical negligence.
 In 2017, the country’s Investigative Committee initiated 1,800 criminal cases.
 In other countries, such matters would be handled by medical expert panels or in civil court.

 Did medical negligence cause you or a loved one physical or emotional pain?
 There’s no need to suffer in silence.
-The medical malpractice attorneys at Regan Zambri Long PLLC can help you deliver justice and secure the damages you deserve.
+The hospital negligence attorneys at Regan Zambri Long PLLC can help you deliver justice and secure the damages you deserve.
 Reach out to a DC personal injury lawyer.

 Schedule a Free Consultation